cenkbilgen/request_forwarder/README.md

 - `-s`: Enable HTTPS (requires server.crt and server.key in the current directory)
 - `-h FILE`: Path to JSON file containing key-value mappings

+- `-k SEED`: Enable validating incoming requests and use SEED for the key validation.
+The key is a combo of the seed, date (updated daily) all CRC32'd, see the code

 The headers file is a simple JSON dictionary mapping keyIDs to their values:

 ```json